How to visit The Hague: tips for travellers

 From Amsterdam Airport Schiphol: If you've just arrived at the airport, trains to The Hague run every 10 to 20 minutes (though you may need to transfer in Leiden).
 The journey takes between 30 minutes to an hour depending on which train you take.
 Taxis are also available from Amsterdam Airport Schiphol to The Hague, but the fares cost much more than a train ticket.

 From Brussels Airport: People travelling to Europe via Brussels Airport can take a train straight to The Hague.
 Direct trains from Brussels Airport to The Hague run every hour, and the journey takes just two hours.

 From Dusseldorf Airport: Train connections are also available from Dusseldorf Airport, either with ICE high-speed trains or multiple Intercity trains in the Netherlands; the trip takes about three and a half hours.

-Ferries from Harwich, England, run regularly to Hook of Holland, a town just 20km from The Hague.
+By boat: Ferries from Harwich, England, run regularly to Hook of Holland, a town just 20km from The Hague.
 You can take a car from Hook of Holland to The Hague, or take a bus to the railway station.
 Other ferry operators offer services from England to Amsterdam and other ports in the Netherlands.